 The Eiffel Tower is the centerpiece of Paris.
 Sure, you already have plans to see the Eiffel Tower.
 Who doesn’t?
 It is one of Paris’ most popular sites.
 The Eiffel Tower is also the perfect place to get that first view of the city.

-Travel Tip: To avoid spending hours in line, book your tickets in online in advance.
+PRO TRAVEL TIP: To avoid spending hours in line, book your tickets in online in advance, preferably 2 months in advance.
+During the summer months tickets are selling out 1 to 2 months in advance.

 This is one of the best spots to watch the sunset.
 The Sacre-Coeur sits on the highest hill in Paris so you can enjoy a stunning panorama of the city.
 If you want, you can climb the dome of the Sacre-Coeur for an even higher view.
 Just expect to share this spot with a lot of other people.